klasnasman/portfolio/src/pages/selected/website03.md

 thumb: /images/all/03.png
 ---

-I made this site to showcase my wedding photographs, made using Astro and a but if Javascript.
+I created this site to display my wedding photographs, made using Astro along with some javascript.